SparkPost/support-docs/content/momentum/4/index.md

 ---
-lastUpdated: "10/26/2023"
+lastUpdated: "06/30/2024"
 title: "Momentum 4.x"
-description: "Message Systems Inc Copyright 2014-2023 Message Systems Inc Confidential Proprietary Abstract This book documents Momentum 4 Document generated on 2023 Oct 26 Table of Contents Preface 1 Typographical Conventions Used in This Document I Introduction to Momentum 1 Components 2 Life of A Message 3 Roles and Behaviors 4 Licensed..."
+description: "Message Systems Inc Copyright 2014-2024 Message Systems Inc Confidential Proprietary Abstract This book documents Momentum 4 Document generated on 2024 Jun 30 Table of Contents Preface 1 Typographical Conventions Used in This Document I Introduction to Momentum 1 Components 2 Life of A Message 3 Roles and Behaviors 4 Licensed..."
 ---

 ### Message Systems, Inc.

-Copyright © 2014-2023 Message Systems, Inc.
+Copyright © 2014-2024 Message Systems, Inc.

 <a name="idp102528"></a>